2020 American Innovation Dollar Value Checker: Errors List, “D”, “S” & “P” Mint Mark Worth

 2020 MD The Hubble Space Telescope American Innovation Dollar Value

-The coin exists in P, D, and S mint marks, with Philadelphia and Denver offering two edge orientations.
-Position A displays inverted edge text when Liberty faces up; Position B reads normally.
+The coin exists in P, D, and S mint marks.
+Philadelphia and Denver offer two edge orientations: Position A displays inverted edge text when Liberty faces up, while Position B reads normally.

-Collectors should target high-grade Position B examples, particularly MS67 specimens, as auction records demonstrate genuine market demand despite lower catalog values.
+Collectors targeting value should look specifically at high-grade Position B examples, particularly MS67 specimens, where auction records demonstrate real demand despite lower catalog values.

 2020-S MD The Hubble Space Telescope Rev Proof American Innovation Dollar Price/Grade Chart